All Episodes

 He was used by partisans like Weissman and Ray and the team that Weissman hired.

-He was used You know, everybody knew he was not up to the task.
+He was used, you know, everybody knew he was not up to the task.

-Democrats knew that he wasn't up for this, but they still put him front and centered because they just hoped they could get he couldn't remember a Reagan that Reagan appointed him.
+Democrats knew that he wasn't up for this, but they still put him front and center because they just hoped they could get.

 They would have charged them with lying to Congress or the FBI.